My 10 tips (and mistakes) to work with change

 Competence, way of work and training

-We created, with help from our consultants, an extensive agile training program for our employees and our managers.
+We created, with help from our consultants and internal colleagues, a training program for our employees and our managers.

-• Agile crash course in agile (2 hour session)
+- Crash course in customer-centricity, service design, design thinking and agile (2 hour session)

-• We also created competence (guild) networks for different roles like user experience, development, testing, product owners, UX writers and so on where they could meet and exchange experience and knowledge.
+- We also created competence (guild) networks for different roles like customer-experience, development, testing, product owners, UX writers and so on where they could meet and exchange experience and knowledge.
 The network sessions were synced, so they ran on every 2nd or 4th week on Tuesdays, we did this, so everyone from the team was away on the same time and day.

 7. My seventh tip is to give the organization the competence and skills for a new way to work.
 This includes values, principles, and methods.
 As I mentioned prior, make it real and create a learning program, from short introductions to longer trainings depending on the role.
 Make sure that you get HR or similar function that handle training onboard as quickly as possible.
 Make sure to include the managers, get them to attend an introduction to agile and how they need to handle leadership and management in the new way of work (yes, it is different).